 - Who was at your wedding?

 - Describe or draw the lay out of your bedroom.

 - How many TV’s do you have?

 - What is the last movie you and your spouse saw together?

 - Where did you go on your honeymoon?

-- When was the last time you and your spouse were intimate?
+- When was the first and last time you and your spouse were intimate?

 - Where did you and your spouse first live together after marriage?

 - What side of the bed do you sleep on?